 Where to even begin with the ill fortune that has plagued actors who have appeared in various "Superman" films as either the titular Man of Steel or in supporting roles?

 The 1995 equestrian accident that left the late Christopher Reeve paralyzed from the neck down?
 Richard Pryor’s death at the age of 65 after being diagnosed with multiple sclerosis?
-Margot Kidder's 1996 bipolar freak-out in which she went missing and was later found hiding in a stranger's L.A. backyard, filthy, disoriented and with her front teeth missing?
+Margot Kidder's long and public battle with bipolar disorder?
 The sad and strange latter years of Jor-El himself, Marlon Brando?

 It's perhaps best to start with George Reeves (pictured above), the actor who played Superman in "Superman and the Mole Men" (1951) and the popular 1950s television series "Adventures of Superman."
 In 1959, Reeves was found dead in the bedroom of his Beverly Hills home, the apparent victim of a self-inflicted gunshot wound to the head.
 Although it was widely speculated that Reeves was depressed over his inability to secure non-Superman roles and be taken seriously as an actor, no fingerprints were found by the police on the pistol Reeves allegedly used to take his own life.
 This combined with Hollywood gossip and old-fashioned conspiracy theories lead to the widespread belief that Reeves did not commit suicide but was murdered.